Introduction

 X (formerly Twitter)

-To continually improve our X channel, we will:
+On our X channel, we will:

-- Continue to use the platform for crisis communication, engaging with partners and sharing information.
+- Only share content that fits into the following categories - key service updates, crisis communication, engaging with partners and sharing information.

 - Continue to review and research the platform.
 The perception, performance and popularity of X as a channel is changing and we will act on any updates where necessary.